jokem59/LearnOpengl/README.md

 The model matrix is a transformation matrix that translates, scales and/or rotates your object to place it in the world at a location/orientation they belong to.
 Think of it as transforming a house by scaling it down (it was a bit too large in local space), translating it to a suburbia town and rotating it a bit to the left on the y-axis so that it neatly fits with the neighboring houses.
 You could think of the matrix in the previous chapter to position the container all over the scene as a sort of model matrix as well; we transformed the local coordinates of the container to some different place in the scene/world.

 #### View Space
+NOTE: When moving the View Matrix, 5.0f in the x-axis means you're moving the WHOLE WORLD 5.0 units in the positive x-direction.
+This does n't mean you're moving the View/Camera.

 The view space is what people usually refer to as the camera of OpenGL (it is sometimes also known as camera space or eye space).
 The view space is the result of transforming your world-space coordinates to coordinates that are in front of the user's view.
 The view space is thus the space as seen from the camera's point of view.
 This is usually accomplished with a combination of translations and rotations to translate/rotate the scene so that certain items are transformed to the front of the camera.
 These combined transformations are generally stored inside a view matrix that transforms world coordinates to view space.
 In the next chapter we'll extensively discuss how to create such a view matrix to simulate a camera.

 #### Clip Space